JachimmaChristian/Analyzing-Healthcare-Data-in-PowerBI/README.md

 I loaded the data into the PowerQuery editor to investigate it for errors and performed some exploratory analysis.
 I removed all the rows of data where the description was not "HIP REPLACEMENT, TOT/PRT" and I created a _Measures table to host my measures.
 I then created a measure called "Total Hospitals" to show the Distinct count of hospitals.

-To build an understanding of patient profiles in the dataset I explored preliminary demographics such as gender and age, I created a measure "Total Discharges" to count total discharges in the dataset and stored it in the _Measures table.
-I had the task of showing the breakdown for patients 50 years and older which I did.
+To build an understanding of patient profiles in the dataset I explored the preliminary demographics such as gender and age and created a measure "Total Discharges" to count total discharges in the dataset and stored it in the _Measures table.

+HealthStat assigned a clinical advisor to direct me in some of my tasks, this is to help guide my analysis from a clinical perspective, the clinical advisor requested to see a breakdown for patients aged 50 and older.
+I modified my visualization of gender distribution by age group to account for this change.

+After establishing some key information about total hospitals and discharges in the dataset along with some interesting demographics on the patient profile.
+It was time to explore how length of stay (LOS) days varied across the demographic fields.
+I created a measure (Average LOS Days) to calculate the average length of stay days and stored the measure in the _Measures table.